C Program Compilation Process - Source to Binary

 $ cpp cprogram.c

-The preprocessed file has an extension of .i, and if you pass this file to the C compiler driver, the preprocessor stage will be bypassed.
-This happens because of the file with the .i extension is supposed to have already been preprocessed and is sent directly to the compilation stage.
+The preprocessed file will have an extension of .i.
+If you pass this file to the C compiler driver, the preprocessor stage will be bypassed.
+This is because the file with the .i extension is assumed to have already undergone preprocessing and can be directly sent to the compilation stage.

 Extract Assembly Code from GCC